7frank/cookiecutter-template-generator/README.md

 Disclaimer: currently this is only a rough outline and will not work out of the box

-- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && esrun cookie.generator.ts`
+- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && esrun cookie.generator.ts -c ./examples/auth-service.ts `
 - this will generate files in the ./out folder
 - now run `cookiecutter ./out/` which will ask you for some variables and create files & folders that from the previously generated cookiecutter template